 Federal cracked windshield regulations

-Any cracks or chips or other damage which can potentially obstruct clear view of the road must not be within critical vision area, defined as area directly above the steering wheel, two inches from the top and one inch from sides.
+This is why federal laws require this damage to be outside of driver’s critical vision area.
+This is defined as area directly above the steering wheel, two inches from the top and one inch from sides.